Rational motivic path spaces and Kim's relative unipotent section conjecture: The unipotent etale fundamental group: comparison of external and internal viewpoints

 \section{The unipotent \'etale fundamental group: comparison of external and internal viewpoints}

 \segment{fal1}{} We put ourselves in the setting of the introduction ($Z$, $X$, $x$, $p$).
 We let $Z_p$ denote $\Spec$ of the complete local ring at $p$, and we let $X_p$ and $x_p$ denote the base change of $X$ and of $x$ to $Z_p$.
 We let $\et$ denote the pro-\'etale topology of Bhatt--Scholze \cite{ScholzeProet}.
+We let $K_p$ denote the function field of $Z_p$ and we fix an algebraic closure $\overline K_p$.
 If $f$ denotes the structure morphism

 then $Rf_*\Qp_{X_{p,\et}}$ has the structure of a sheaf of a differential graded $\Qp_{Z_\et}$-algebras equipped with an augmentation induced by the section $x_p$.

 \segment{fal2}{} We consider the model structure on the category $\dga(\Qp_{Z_\et})$ of Cisinski-D\'eglise \cite{CDHomAlg}.
 This allows us to take a homotopy colimit in order to form the \emph{rational p-adic \'etale loop ring}